 It is advised to keep the feeding schedule constant by feeding insects at the same time of the day.
 Greens should be available during the entire day, even if no insects are offered.
-An electric timer can be used to switch on in the lights on early in the morning after which feeding can take place about two hours later.
+An electric timer can be used to switch the lights on early in the morning after which feeding can take place about two hours later.

 Bearded dragon foods

-Bearded dragon food should consist of a combination of plant materials, vertebrates and invertebrates.
-Plant food should consist of a variety of green feed incl. leafy greens like leaves and herbs and other plant materials like fruit, vegetables and flowers.
+Bearded dragon food should consist of a combination of plant materials, vertebrates, and invertebrates.
+Plant food should consist of a variety of green feed incl. leafy greens like leaves and herbs and other plant materials like fruit, vegetables, and flowers.

-Crickets contain most of the main nutritional ingredients, namely carbohydrates, protein, fats, minerals, vitamins and water.
-Their practicality, efficiency and ease of culturing put them in the number one spot when it comes to Bearded dragon food.
+Crickets contain most of the main nutritional ingredients, namely carbohydrates, protein, fats, minerals, vitamins, and water.
+Their practicality, efficiency, and ease of culturing put them in the number one spot when it comes to Bearded dragon food.
 Crickets should be gut loaded from at least 24 hours prior to feeding them to Bearded dragons.
 Read more about feeding crickets to Bearded dragons.

 What about water?

 Although Bearded dragons are desert reptiles and you probably might never see one drink, a shallow water container with clean fresh water should always be available.
 Baby and juvenile dragons love to take an occasional plash in their water container which is probably to cool down or to get rid of loose skin and not because they drink a lot of water.
 Some literature refers to misting hatchlings and young juvenile bearded dragons with water.
 Another source suggested misting the water container once a day to stimulate drinking in babies.
 As long as the humidity stays on the low side, any of these methods can be used.